 - Rent an office if it is not going to be a purely online business.

 - Open a business bank account.
 This is where you’ll deposit funds and withdraw the cash you are using for lending purposes.

 - Design contracts.
 Any applicant approved for a loan must sign a contract; your lawyer will help in drafting agreement contracts.

 - Promote your business.
 This can take different forms, from word-of-mouth to audio-visual ads.

 With careful planning, a money lending venture can be a very profitable business.
 If you’re planning to open one and in need of cash you need to examine the lender’s reputation online carefully.
-In order to compare the best loan interest rates, it’s always a good idea to consider various loan comparison websites, such as the best money lender in Singapore; doing so can help you decide what is best for you.
+In order to compare the best loan interest rates, it’s always a good idea to consider various loan comparison websites; doing so can help you decide what is best for you.

 Photo Credit: Zero Hedge